uclahs-cds/package-moPepGen/docs/vignette.md

 HETLFLLTFPR
 ```

-To resolve cases of collapsed peptides like this, we use the `--order-source` argument that takes the priority order of sources to be considered, and it takes a comma separated format.
-For example `--order-source gSNP,RNAEditing` will prioritize gSNP over RNA editing events, thus the example peptide above will be assigned to gSNP category.
-Noted that the values passed inito `--order-source` must match with the values used for `--source` in each parser call.
-If the `--order-source` is not provided, it will be inferred from the order of input GVF files.
+To resolve the issue of collapsed peptides like this, we use the `--order-source` argument that takes the priority order of sources to be considered.
+It takes a comma separated format.
+For example `--order-source gSNP,RNAEditing` will prioritize gSNP over RNA editing events, thus the example peptide above will be assigned to the gSNP category.
+Noted that the values passed into `--order-source` must match with the values used for `--source` in the corresponding parser calls.
+If the `--order-source` is not provided, the source priority order will be inferred from the order of input GVF files.

-Besides variant peptides called by `callVariant`, noncoding peptides and alternative translation peptides can also be passed to `summarizeFasta` with `--noncoding-peptides` and `--alt-translation-peptiides`.
+Besides variant peptides called by `callVariant`, noncoding peptides and alternative translation peptides can also be passed to `summarizeFasta` with `--noncoding-peptides` and `--alt-translation-peptides`.

 ### Splitting